adobe/aio-cli-plugin-ims/README.md

 OPTIONS
   -c, --ctx=ctx  Name of the IMS context to use.
-Default is the current IMS context -d, --decode   Decode and display access token data -g, --global   global config
+Default is the current IMS context -d, --decode   Decode and display access token data -f, --force    Force logging in.
+This causes a forced logout on the context first and makes sure to not use any cached
+                 data when calling the plugin.
+  -g, --global   global config
   -l, --local    local config
   -v, --verbose  Verbose output